Beyoncé Shares Never-Before-Seen Family Photos

 Courtesy of Beyoncé

-Beyoncé is one year older and on year wiser.
+Beyoncé is one year older and one year wiser.

 Two days after celebrating her 37th birthday, the "APES--T" singer updated her official blog today and highlighted some of the milestones she achieved in the last year.
 "At 36, I became a new mother of three.
 I breastfed twins [Rumi Carter and Sir Carter].
 I renewed by vows with my husband of 10 years," she wrote, referring, of course, to Jay-Z. "I came back home to the stage to do Coachella, after pregnancy.
 Then my husband and I released an album together, Everything Is Love.
 And we've been touring with our family around the world, and loving it."